-Services that are covered for you What you must pay when you get these services Up to 100 days are covered per benefit period.
+Up to 100 days are covered per benefit period.
 No prior hospital stay is required.

-Your provider must obtain prior authorization from our plan \$0 Copayment per day, days 1-20 for skilled nursing facility admissions. \$160 Copayment per day, Covered services include but are not limited to: days 21-42 Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services \$0 Copayment per day, days 43-100 Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the Up to 100 days are covered per Medicare-covered benefit period.
-No prior hospital stay is required. body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-Storage and administration fees and all other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided A SNF benefit period begins the day you go into a skilled nursing facility.
-The benefit period ends when you haven't received any inpatient skilled care in a SNF or a hospital for 60 days in a row. by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care)
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Storage and administration fees and all other components of blood are covered beginning with the first pint used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services